 The electronic cigarette is becoming more and more popular, and much of the appeal is based on ideas that it causes no harm to your health.
-As science catches up with the trend, though, it’s clear e-cigarettes don’t come without risk.
+But as science catches up with this growing trend, it’s clear that e-cigarettes don’t come without risk.

-The American Lung Association hails the decision as a long-awaited step to protect public health, particularly since e-cigarette use is skyrocketing among middle school and high school students.
-The ruling gives FDA authority over the sales, marketing and manufacturing of all tobacco products.
+What’s more is that the Trump Administration is pushing for a nationwide ban of all flavored e-cigarette products.
+The American Lung Association hails this decision as a long-awaited step to protect public health, particularly since e-cigarette use is skyrocketing among middle school and high school students.

-While this is undoubtedly a good thing, it should be interesting to see what the FDA decides given the results of a recent study out of England.
-According to the research results of a 10-year smoking study, “The increasing prevalence of electronic cigarette use in England has paralleled an increasing successful quit rate, a study in the British Medical Journal shows.
+Organizations such as the American Vaping Association are not surprisingly unhappy.
+They point to evidence such as findings from one 10-year smoking study, which suggest that vaping may help cigarette smokers cut back.
+“The increasing prevalence of electronic cigarette use in England has paralleled an increasing successful quit rate, a study in the British Medical Journal shows.
 An editorialist says causation ‘remains unclear,’ however.”